Kostaaa1/tinylink/README.md

 	- ??? they become persisted when user creates an account - need to be added via ???
 	- redis cached for 6 hours when accesed (avoids db call for frequently accessed tinylinks)
 	- Support for bulk inserts (multipart-form for json/yaml/xml/csv) - only for authenticated users

-## TODO:
-- redis/short ttl
-- in tinylink service, instead using Get for checking if exists use Exsits()

-## What i've learned
-** JWT **
-- compact, self-contained way to represent claims between 2 parties securely.
-Mainly used for authn and authz in stateless systems.
-- structure - HEADER.PAYLOAD.SIGNATURE
-	- HEADER - Defines algorithm used for signing
-	- PAYLOAD - Contains user data (claims)
-	- SIGNATURE - Secret key for ensuring integrity
-- -->